JohnPhamous/codecademy-daily-journal/instructions.md

 - Users can check what the weather is
 - Users are shown an inspirational image
 - Users are shown an inspirational quote
-- Users can write down their thoughts
+- Users can write down their goals
-- Users can delete thoughts
+- Users can delete goals
-- Users can mark thoughts as complete
+- Users can mark goals as complete

 ## Prerequisites